 As Business Development Director, I shape the company's business development strategy to identify the brands we’d like to work with and how to win them as clients.
 I’m lucky in that the business has a clearly defined vision and mission, which all of the team have a chance to inform.
 Translating this into the business development strategy and then acting on it is a privilege.

 New client opportunities fascinate me, and I never know exactly where my day will take me.
 If the phone rings, it could be a global brand kicking off a digital transformation programme or a company concerned with conversion or engagement from its digital assets.

-I hold a Masters in Transport Design from Coventry University.
-My main outtake from this was the importance of research as part of the design process, an important grounding for my career at Foolproof.
+I hold a MDes, in Transport Design from Coventry University.
+My main learning from this was the importance of research as part of the design process, an important grounding for my career at Foolproof.
 While I’m now not a car designer, my education has given me an appreciation and passion for problem solving, understanding a client brief and objectives and also how to empathise with the challenges our design team face.

 When I’m not at work, I have my hands full with two daughters, two step-sons and too many iPads.
 I always have plasters in my wallet, and a range of bikes, balls and other plastic tat littering my car.
 Oh, and I know all of the songs from Frozen word-for-word (lucky me).